 Overview > Day 1 > Day 2 > Day 3 > Day 4

-The following day, I poked around the cliffs and found my way down, you guessed it, more krummholz.
-But during this, I encountered an awkwardly tall step that forced me to take off my pack first.
+The following day, I poked around the cliffs and found a way down via—you guessed it—more krummholz.
+It was smooth sailing at first until midway through the descent.
+There, I encountered an awkward, tall step that forced me to take off my pack first.

 But as I lowered the pack onto the platform below me, it tipped over and started rolling down the ledges.
 “Crap,” I thought as I watched the bag tumble onto the rock field a hundred feet below.
 So I quickly downclimbed and recovered it from the talus.